JupiterOne/sdk/packages/integration-sdk-entities/README.md

 # @jupiterone/integration-sdk-entities

-This package contains all entities generated from J1's data model to be used throughout J1 systems.
+This package contains all typescript types generated from J1's data model to be used throughout J1 systems.
+These should not be considered the source of truth for the entity definitions, instead reference the `data-model` to find the source of truth.

 # Generating the types